Woolverine94/biniou/README.md

     - Adding a new "Stay on page" functionnality, that will avoid to accidentally close/refresh biniou browser tab.

   * 🆕 **2023-12-13** : 🔥 ***New text module : Llava 1.5*** 🔥 Using this new module, you can interrogate a chatbot about an input image.
 This module use llama-cpp compatibles .gguf quantized models.
 BakLLava is the default model, not only for its good results, but also because it's the only model usable with 8GB RAM.

-  * 🆕 **2023-12-09** : 🔥 ***New models for Chatbot*** 🔥 Adding models [TheBloke/una-cybertron-7B-v2-GGUF](https://huggingface.co/TheBloke/una-cybertron-7B-v2-GGUF) and [TheBloke/MetaMath-Cybertron-Starling-GGUF](https://huggingface.co/TheBloke/MetaMath-Cybertron-Starling-GGUF).
-The latter is currently the best ranked 7B model of the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard), with an average score of 71,35 and is #9 in the global ranking.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)